mango7006/gruvFiles/README.md

 ### Install dependencies and place dotfiles

-Make sure you have paru installed!
+Make sure you have paru installed, otherwise this will not work!

 ```bash
 ./installScript.sh